PedroEnciso/moebius-assessment/README.md

 ### Question 3

-This exception occurs because the DOM element refernced by `document.getElementById('app-container')` has not loaded at the time that the line of javascript executes.
+This exception occurs because the DOM element referenced by `document.getElementById('app-container')` has not loaded at the time that the line of javascript executes.
 This could be due to a script tag above the desired HTML element, or dependent resources that take time to load such as images, stylesheets, fonts, etc.

 Calling the `ReactDOM.render` function in an on 'load' event listener guarantees that the DOM and its dependencies are fully loaded before the javascript function is called.